 Tax treatment is unchanged.
 Mr Singh, Mrs Singh, and Vikram each report their share of partnership profit on their personal SA returns.
 SinghCo Ltd files its corporation tax return on its share.
 The Register of Overseas Entities does not apply because the LP is UK-domiciled.

-The operational consideration: the family must adopt a more formal compliance posture than the original light-touch LPA 1907 baseline allowed.
-Some family LPs in this position consider converting to LLP (different statute, established CA-style compliance) or to a limited company if the family-investment function can be achieved with similar tax efficiency.
-Conversion is not automatic and triggers SDLT and CGT events; the trade-off needs careful analysis.
+The catch is the formality.
+The family has to run a tighter compliance posture than the old light-touch LPA 1907 baseline ever asked for.
+Families in this position sometimes look at converting to an LLP (different statute, established CA-style compliance) or to a limited company, if they can keep the same family-investment function with similar tax efficiency.
+Conversion is not automatic and triggers SDLT and CGT events, so weigh the trade-off carefully before you move.

 Scenario 3: Overseas LP holding UK property (RoE interaction)